anthonypileggi/casino/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Removed the redundant "in R" in the Title
 * Converted `beepr` to a Suggested dependency.
 * Updated all functions to only play sounds when the `beepr` package is available.